moorekevin/dtu-02476-mlops-project/reports/README.md

 We utilized the cookiecutter template but we made some adjustments to better align the structure with our needs:
 - src/: The core of the project is here, containing all modules for data processing, data loading, model definition, training, and evaluation.
 - src/final_project/config/: We moved all configuration files (.yaml) into this directory from the original configs/ folder.
 This keeps configurations closer to the relevant source code for better organization.
-- dockerfiles/: Maintained for Docker image creation, simplifying containerization for training and deployment.
+- dockerfiles/: Maintained for Docker image creation, simplifying containerization for training and api deployment.
 - tests/: Contains unit tests for key modules to ensure reliability and early bug detection.

 Deviations: